EliasK93/EliasK93/README.md

 ## About me

-- Currently studying CS at HHU in Düsseldorf, Germany
+- M.Sc. in Computer Science at HHU in Düsseldorf, Germany
-- Working Student in NLP/language consulting
+- Currently working in NLP consulting

 <br>